How To Use WordPress In Other Languages

 Note: If you are dealing with multiple WordPress site installations (e.g. WordPress MultiSite), then you can either set the language on a per-blog basis through the “Site language” option in the Settings >General subpanel or set the default language for the entire network under the Network Admin > Settings panel (“Default Language”).

-Once you have converted the core WordPress terms on your site to the new language, the next step to having your site published in another language is to translate the content of the site itself.
+Once you have converted the core WordPress terms on your site to the new language, the next step to having your site published in a different language is to translate the content of the site itself.
 This can be partly achieved through the help of translation or multilingual plugins.

 To learn more about translating WordPress content into other languages, see the tutorial below: